ndurner/cups-ipp-rv-detector/Readme.md

 - It cannot definitively confirm the presence of vulnerabilities, only potential indicators
 - The script doesn't check all components mentioned in the original vulnerability report
 - Detection methods may produce false positives or negatives
+- The tool doesn't currently check for zeroconf/mDNS vulnerabilities mentioned in the original report

 ## Usage